b4tan/cse15l-lab-reports/lab-report-3-week-5.md

 ![less_5](less_g.png)

 Here, I wanted to highlight the word "is".
+The default syntax requires us to use / (backslash).

 ![less_5](is.png)